-To open a specific interface the unique ID of that interface is passed to the TLOpenInterface function.
-If an ID is known prior to the call this ID can be used to directly open an interface without inquiring the list of available interfaces via TLUpdateInterfaceList.
+If additional information is needed to be able to decide which interface is to be opened, the <a href="https://docs.org/lem.needed-need directly open an interface without inquiring the list of available interfaces via TLUpdateInterfaceList.
 That implies that the IDs must stay the same in-between two sessions.
 This is only guaranteed when the hardware does not change in any way.
 The TLUpdateInterfaceList function may be called nevertheless for the creation of the System's internal list of available interfaces.
-A GenTL Producer may call TLUpdateInterfaceList module instantiation needed. if at TLUpdateInterfaceList must be called by the GenTL Consumer before any call to TLGetNumInterfaces or TLGetInterfaceID.
-After successful module instantiation the TLUpdateInterfaceList function may be called by the GenTL Consumer so that it is aware of any change in that list.
-For convenience reasons the GenTL Producer implementation may allow opening an Interface module not only using its unique ID but also with any other defined name.
-If the GenTL Consumer then requests the ID of such a module, the GenTL Producer must return its unique ID and not the convenience-name used to request the module's handle initially.
-This allows a GenTL Consumer for example to use the IP address of a network interface (in case of a GigE Vision GenTL Producer driver) to instantiate the module instead of using the unique ID.
+A GenTL Producer TLUpdateInterfaceList module instantiation needed. if TLUpdateInterfaceList must be called by the GenTL Consumer before any call to TLGetNumInterfaces or TLGetInterfaceID.
+After successful module instantiation the TLUpdateInterfaceList function may be called by the GenTL Consumer so that it is aware of any change in this list.
+For convenience the GenTL Producer implementation may allow opening an Interface module not only using its unique ID but also with any other defined name.
+If the GenTL Consumer requests the ID of a module, the GenTL Producer must return its unique ID and not the convenience-name used to request the module's handle initially.
+This allows a GenTL Consumer, for example, to use the IP address of a network interface (in case of a GigE Vision GenTL Producer driver) to instantiate the module instead of using the unique ID.